Emergence of a fluctuation relation for heat in nonequilibrium Landauer processes: Main Results

 \begin{lem} For any $\sigma_\se = U \tau_\se U^\dagger$, where $\tau_\se$ is a fixed system-reservoir density operator and $U$ is a Haar-randomly sampled unitary operator

 The same holds with system and reservoir labels swapped. \end{lem}

-Here, $\sigma_\s := \ptr{\e}{\sigma_\se}$ and we use the trace norm~\footnote{The trace norm is defined for an operator $A$ as \unexpanded{$\normp{1}{A}:= \tr{\sqrt{A^\dagger A}}$}.}.
+Here, $\sigma_\s := \ptr{\e}{\sigma_\se}$ and the trace norm is defined for an operator $A$ as \unexpanded{$\normp{1}{A}:= \tr{\sqrt{A^\dagger A}}$}.
 Importantly, Lemma~\ref{lem:levymixed} bounds the trace distance of a reduced state from the maximally mixed state for Haar-randomly sampled joint interactions.
 While the bound in Eq.~\eqref{LevyBound} is the same as in the usual case of pure joint states, which follows from Levy's Lemma~\cite{LedouxBook}, the extension to mixed joint states is nontrivial, as the geometry of the corresponding space differs considerably.
 In fact, the following results do not hold for a na\"{i}ve application of the pure state result, because the trace distance from the identity of $\sigma_\s$, generated from a convex mixture $\sigma_\se$, cannot be directly upper bounded by an arbitrary component of the mixture.
-For a proof of this physically motivated application of Levy's Lemma, see Appendix~\ref{app:levyproof}.
+For a proof of this physically motivated application of Levy's Lemma, see Appendix~\ref{app:levyproof}~\footnote{Upon completion of the manuscript, we became aware that a similar result is used in relation to the decoupling protocol in Refs.~\cite{Hutter2012,Dupuis2014} based on Corollary 4.4.28 of~\cite{AndersonBook}.}.

 \begin{proof} (Theorem~\ref{LargeLimitTheorem}) Consider the case where $d_\e \gg d_\s$.
 For a Haar-randomly chosen unitary $U$, the state $M_\s$, defined in Eq.~\eqref{opMs}, is distributed exactly as $\sigma_\s$ in Lemma~\ref{lem:levymixed} with $\tau_\se= \left(\mathbbm{1}_\s/d_\s\right) \otimes\rho_\e$.
 Writing $\mu_\s := \normp{1}{M_\s - \mathbbm{1}_\s/d_\s} $, it follows immediately that: $\Prob \left[ {\mu_\s} \geq \sqrt{{d_\s}/{d_\e}} + \epsilon \right] \leq 2 \exp{ \left( - {d_\s d_\e \epsilon^2 }/{16} \right)}$.
 Choosing $\epsilon = 4\sqrt{(x d_\e + \ln(2 d_\s))/(d_\s d_\e)}$ for some small $x > 1/d_\e$ gives